-The GEO Group, Inc. ("GEO," the "Company," "we" or "us") is furnishing this proxy statement in connection with the solicitation of proxies by our board of directors (the "Board") for use at the annual meeting of shareholders on April 26, 2022, at 10:00 A.M., Eastern Daylight Time.
+The GEO Group, Inc. ("GEO," the "Company," "we" or "us") is furnishing this proxy statement in connection with the solicitation of proxies by our board of directors (the "Board of Directors" or "Board") for use at the annual meeting of shareholders on April 28, 2023, at 10:00 A.M., Eastern Daylight Time.
 This year's annual meeting will be a virtual meeting of shareholders, conducted via live audio webcast.
-You will be able to attend the Annual Meeting online, vote your shares electronically and submit your questions during the Annual Meeting via a live audio webcast by visiting www.virtualshareholdermeeting.com/GEO2022.
-Please note that the proxy card provides a means to withhold authority to vote for any individual director nominee.
-Also note that the format of the proxy card provides an opportunity to specify your choice between approval, disapproval or abstention with respect to the proposals indicated on the proxy card.
+You will be able to attend the Annual Meeting online, vote your shares electronically and submit your questions during the Annual Meeting via a live audio webcast by visiting www.virtualshareholdermeeting.com/GEO2023.
+Please note that the format of the proxy card provides an opportunity to specify your choice between approval, disapproval or abstention with respect to any individual director nominee and the proposals indicated on the proxy card.
 A proxy card which is properly executed, returned and not revoked will be voted in accordance with the instructions indicated.
 A proxy voted by telephone or the Internet and not revoked will be voted in accordance with the shareholder's instructions.
 If no instructions are given, proxies that are signed and returned or voted by telephone or the Internet will be voted as follows: